Umair-khurshid/Xonotic-Server/README.md

 ## Requirements

-- Make sure Docker is installed on your system
+- Make sure Docker is installed on your system.

 ## How to Use